 As you do this, you may feel the energy shifting or leaving your body.
 You may feel nothing.
 However, over time you will sensitize yourself and in doing so you will eventually be able to feel the energy moving.
 By getting grounded, you may find yourself open to all the sunshine that summer has to offer.

-For more personalized guidance on becoming more grounded in the moment, schedule a consultation with Rose today.
+For more personalized guidance on grounding to improve your energy and your health, schedule a consultation with Rose today.

 *This blog contains Amazon affiliate links.
 The owner of this site may receive a small commission if you click a link and purchase a recommended product.